mmikowski/hi_score/README.md

 ## Browser compatibility
 Our baseline compatibility is IE9+.
 Those supporting IE 8 have our sympathy.

+## Server platforms
+The server component of **hi\_score** is designed to run on industry-standard hardware, cloud instances like Amazon EC2, and containers.
+Our primary server platform is Ubuntu 16.04 LTS although future versions have also been shown to work well.
+Other Linux distributions such as CentOS are also recommended.
+See the **Development Platforms** section for the list of prerequisites.

-## Development and deployment
+## Development platforms
 ### Ubuntu 16.04, 16.10, 17.04
 Everything should just work on recent Ubuntu and derivative distributions like Mint or Kubuntu.
-Here are the steps to install prequisites on Ubuntu 17.04:
+Here are the steps to install all required libraries:

 ```bash
   # Install development libs